 Microsoft To Do stores all data in Microsoft’s cloud.
 Your tasks sync across devices via your Microsoft account.
 This means Microsoft has access to your task data, and the service requires an internet connection to function fully.

 Super Productivity stores everything on your device by default.
 No account required, no cloud dependency.
-If you want sync, you choose the method (WebDAV, Dropbox, Google Drive, or a self-hosted sync server).
+If you want sync, you choose the method (WebDAV, Dropbox, Super Sync, or local file sync).
 Your data never touches a server you don’t control unless you opt in.

 Developer Integrations